lizelaser/MPB/README.md

 - Conduct comprehensive system planning to support the implementation of other processes such as attendance, grades and degrees, remote classes, assessments, library.

 To do:
-- Publish the project in a cloud environment.
+- Publish the project in a live environment.
 - Support the project on other operating systems using net core technology.

 ## Contact